opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_floatingip_v2.html.markdown

 ---
 layout: "openstack"
-page_title: "HWCloud: hwcloud_compute_floatingip_v2"
+page_title: "HuaweiCloud: huaweicloud_compute_floatingip_v2"
 sidebar_current: "docs-openstack-resource-compute-floatingip-v2"
 description: |-
-  Manages a V2 floating IP resource within HWCloud Nova (compute).
+  Manages a V2 floating IP resource within HuaweiCloud Nova (compute).
 ---

 # openstack\_compute\_floatingip_v2

-Manages a V2 floating IP resource within HWCloud Nova (compute) that can be used for compute instances.
+Manages a V2 floating IP resource within HuaweiCloud Nova (compute) that can be used for compute instances.
 These are similar to Neutron (networking) floating IP resources, but only networking floating IPs can be used with load balancers.